HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm/wcm_artifacts/elements/howto_work_with_elements/date_time_element/wcm_dev_elements_date-time_adding.md

 title: Adding a date and time element to an item
 ---

+# Adding a Date and Time Elements to an Item

 You add a date and time element to a site area or content item when you want the date and time element to be used for a specific site area or content item.